-Typically occurs in older people and has a distinctive clinical appearance.
-There are several clinical variants, 1 of which occurs in childhood.
+Bullous pemphigoid typically occurs in older people and has a distinctive clinical appearance.
+There are several clinical variants, one of which occurs in childhood.

 In the prodromal, nonbullous phase, pruritus of variable intensity may be accompanied by eczematous or urticarial lesions for weeks or months.